AlexWurster/AlexBelo_Research_Project/README.md

 - Accessing the [files](https://www.science.org/doi/10.1126/science.aan0693) involving protein stability for *de novo* designed protein models, importing information about the stability for each protein peptide chain, and analyse the relation between the number of rotatable bonds and the stability of the designs.(**Acces_Proteinstability.ipynb** file)

 - All the analysis for each dataset was performed and save in file: **Data_Analysis.ipynb**

+- The outcome graphs from the data analysis where saved in file: **Data_Figures.pdf**